-Just imagine how 20 totally identical polyhedra meet together at a single point and make up a completely new polyhedron – icosahedron!
+Just imagine how 20 totally identical polyhedra meet at a single point and make up a completely new polyhedron – icosahedron!

 The following video, made by our partners, the team of “ART KOSEKOMA”, shows this transformation.